Custom Signals

 first; reverse is, well, the reverse.

-this determines whether the return value of the signal
+:returns-instance? this determines whether the return value of the signal

-handler should be used to update the system’s instances, under ::ds/instances
+handler should be used to update the system’s instances, under ::ds/instances.

-if want to use the return value of the signal for
+You would set this to false if want to use the return value of the signal for

 some purpose other than updating the instance.
-The ::ds/status
+The ::ds/status signal is set

 up this way because its purpose is to return status information.

-The map you specify under ::ds/signals
+The map you specify under ::ds/signals will get merged with your system’s

 default signal map, which is: